-In the past taxpayers were allowed a deduction for personal exemptions.
+In the past, taxpayers were allowed a deduction for personal exemptions.
 An exemption is a dollar amount that can be deducted from an individual's total income, thereby reducing taxable income.
 This deduction was suspended by Congress for tax years 2018 through 2025.
-Although the exemption amount is zero, the ability to claim a dependent may make taxpayers eligible for other tax benefits, including the child tax credit, educational credits, medical expenses, the childcare credit and earned income credit, to name a few.
+Although the exemption amount is zero, the ability to claim a dependent may make taxpayers eligible for other tax benefits, including the Child Tax Credit, educational credits, medical expenses, the Child and Dependent Care Credit, and the Earned Income Tax Credit (EITC), to name a few.